gem/global_exposure_model/README.md

 Please contact us at product@globalquakemodel.org

-### What if my use case does not comply with the Creative Commons license offered?

-If your use case deviates from the requirements of the offered license, but still want to explore the use of the data, please contact us at license@globalquakemodel.org

 # References:
 [^1]: Abbott, E., Horspool, N., Gerstenberger, M., Huso, R., Van Houtte, C., McVerry, G., Canessa, S. (2020).
 Challenges and opportunities in New Zealand seismic hazard and risk modelling using OpenQuake.
 Earthquake Spectra, 36, 210-225. doi:10.1177/8755293020966338.